Merrion Street is one of the best places to go out in Leeds, with a slew of top bars and restaurants, but where should you go?

 Vice & Virtue

 Vice & Virtue is a fine dining destination.
-It comes from Luke Dowling, the chef behind Dough Bistro, and it brings together a cool cocktail bar and luxurious restaurant.
+It comes from Luke Downing, the chef behind Dough Bistro, and it brings together a cool cocktail bar and luxurious restaurant.
 The bar which serves up a menu of inventive creations, like the Brexican, a mix of Espolon Anejo Beefeater 24 gin, Briottet framboise, raspberries, tarragon and lemon.
 But it’s the restaurant that really stands out.
 Their tasting menus are constantly evolving, and they’ll challenge you to try something new with dishes like dill cured salmon with saffron emulsion, cucumber, pickle, capers and asparagus.

 Vice & Virtue, 68 New Briggate, Leeds, West Yorkshire, LS1 6NU.